 The walk starts at Bradfield Village Fellowship Cricket Club, Cricket Pavillion, Low Bradfield, Sheffield, South Yorkshire, S6 6LB.
 Check out the route.

 Whitby Abbey and the Yorkshire Coast

-Yorkshire is home to a stunning coastline, so why not take a wander around Whitby Abbey?
-It’s 4.5-miles and takes you from the abbey made famous in Peter Cushing’s Dracula along the coast to Saltwick Bay where the views out to sea will take your breath away.
-Once you reach the old lighthouse at the top of the cliff, you’ll head back to the start and into Whitby where The Pier Inn awaits with ales, classic grub and harbour views.
-Of course, you could always stop for proper fish and chips at Magpie Cafe.
+Yorkshire is home to a stunning coastline, so why not take a wander along it while passing one of its most famous landmarks, the ruins of Whitby Abbey?
+This 4.5-mile walk takes you from the town and up towards the abbey made famous in Peter Cushing’s Dracula, before you head along the coast via The Cleveland Way to Saltwick Bay where the views out to sea will take your breath away.
+Once you reach the old lighthouse at the top of the cliff, pause to enjoy the views and then head back to the start into Whitby.

 The walk starts at Whitby, Abbey Lane, North Yorkshire, YO22 4JT.
 Check out the route.

 The Ingleton Waterfall Trail straddles the Cumbria and Yorkshire Dales border and this 4.5-mile walk takes you to six falls, a gorge and a glen.
 You’ll start at Swilla Glen, where you’ll follow the River Twiss downstream into an ancient woodland of oak, ash and birch.
 You’ll pass Pecca Falls and Hollybush Spout before you reach a refreshment cabin where you can pick up treats for a mini picnic at the beautiful Thornton Force.
 It’s then onto Beezley Falls, Rival Falls and Baxenghyll Gorge before you reach the end at Snow Falls.